A Library of Bacteria

 Things to look for: any that appear to be inhibiting the growth of other colonies, uniquely shaped/colored colonies, and any that are generally interesting.

-TIP: DON'T pick a filamentous colony that has spread and/or grown on top of other colonies!
+Tip: DON'T pick a filamentous colony that has spread and/or grown on top of other colonies!

 Transferring a colony onto the library plate: